cirosantilli/ruby-cheat/bundler/README.md

     bundle install

-If you have a `Gemfile.lock` only gems that were modified on the Gemfile will be reinstalled. after the `Gemfile.lock` was created will be reinstalled.
+If you have a `Gemfile.lock` only gems that were modified on the `Gemfile` will be reinstalled.

 Update all gems to their latest versions allowed by the `Gemfile`, ignoring `Gemfile.lock`: